Spirituality is not for sale

 -Pierre Teilhard de Chardin

-It is certainly well-intentioned; however, I find myself increasingly disenchanted with the idea that my training in reiki or my comprehensive studies qualify me as an expert healer.
+As well-intentioned as this movement is, I find myself increasingly disenchanted with the idea that my training in reiki or my comprehensive studies qualify me as an expert healer.
 The reality is far more complex.
 I have contemplated the idea of pursuing training in shamanism, yet I am concerned that the tradition has been extensively misused and appropriated.
-While I hold great respect for those who genuinely aim to support others on their journeys, I have observed that some individuals within the community may act from a place of ego, prioritizing their own power or financial interests over true service.
+While I hold great respect for those who genuinely aim to support others on their journeys, I have that some individuals within the community may act from a place of ego, prioritizing their own power or financial interests over true service.
 This often shifts the focus away from those who genuinely require assistance and onto themselves.
 Ultimately, I do not wish to commodify my abilities or present myself as a mere product.
 I believe that each individual discovers their spiritual essence in a unique way and at their own pace, making it a profoundly personal journey, as it is intertwined with their own narratives and lived experiences.

 I am currently in the process of defining my approach as a future clinician, but definitely with a strong inclination towards mental health, shaped by my personal experiences with depression, anxiety, and trauma.
 My intention is to share my journey authentically, highlighting varying beneficial tools but not prescribing any one way.
 I see myself more as a facilitator than an authority, as I do not wish to impose my beliefs or experiences on others.
 When I write, it serves a dual purpose: it is a means of self-reflection and a way to offer guidance to others who lack support, such as I did in my formative years.
 While I can share my perspective, I do not expect anyone to follow my path; rather, I aim to create a space for exploration.
 My hope is that my artwork, writing can inspire or provide insights, along with the creative healing resources I wish to offer to others.